hpe-dev-incubator/hpe-dev-portal/content/role/data-ml-engineer/home.md

   </div>
   <div class="column">
     ### Building a Foundation
-    **A unifying data infrastructure is key to handling logistics for data science projects.**
+    **Key to data science projects is a unifying data infrastructure to handle logistics and the containerization of applications**

-    *The right data fabric can actually change the way you work, immensely simplifying operations and workflows.*
+    *Simplify operations and workflows with the right data fabric and orchestrate containerized applications with open source Kubernetes.*

   </div>
 </div>